 What unique experiences or opportunities will I have?

-DAPE candidates gain significant opportunities to work with individuals with disabilities by completing practicums in multiple settings, including: public schools, Special Olympics, and St. Paul Adapted Recreation.
+DAPE candidates participate in significant opportunities to work with individuals with disabilities by completing practicums in multiple settings, including: public schools, Special Olympics, and St. Paul Adapted Recreation.